Harsh902/TreesAndTents_ASP/README.md

 *The SolutionCode.md contains comments, to help you understand the logic.*

+The Solution.md contains the screenshot, and the locations of the tents.

 You can also *directly download* the code from the **treesAndTents.lp** and run it in Clingo.

 I use Visual Studio which has a Clingo extension, but other IDEs should also work.